prasantabiswalgit/GameAPI/README.md

 Setup Instructions :
 To run this project locally, follow these steps:

-1. Clone the repository
+1. Clone the repository :
-2.
 git clone https://github.com/prasantabiswalgit/GameAPI.git
-3. Navigate to the project directory
+3. Navigate to the project directory: cd GameAPI
-4.
-cd GameAPI
-5. Restore necessary packages
+5. Restore necessary packages: dotnet restore
-6.
-dotnet restore
-7. Set up the database
+7. Set up the database:
-8.
 Ensure your database connection string is correctly configured in appsettings.json.
-Run Entity Framework Core migrations to create the database schema and seed initial data (if applicable):

-dotnet ef database update
+Run Entity Framework Core migrations to create the database schema and seed initial data (if applicable): dotnet ef database update
-10. Run the API
+10. Run the API :
 dotnet run
-11. Access the API
+11. Access the API :
 Navigate to http://localhost:5001/swagger/index.html to view and interact with the API using Swagger UI.

 API Endpoints